tomaszzozo/Triangles-visible-area-sorting/Readme.md

 ## Introduction

-This projects aim is to calculate visible area of triangles being given the triangle verticies stored in a text file, observation point and looking directory in an infinite 3d space.
+This project's aim is to calculate visible area of triangles being given the triangle verticies stored in a text file, observation point and looking directory in an infinite 3d space.

 ## Example program run